 Tel: +44 (0)1223 761918

-The mission of the Integrative Human Genomics Team is to identify and characterise causal biological pathways in cardiovascular disease.
-We integrate systematic bioinformatics approaches and cutting-edge experimental strategies in cellular models and humans to uncover molecular, cellular, and physiological mechanisms underlying genetic association signals with the disease.
-Find out more about the Team on our website.
+The mission of the Integrative Genomics Team is to identify and characterise causal biological pathways in cardiovascular disease.
+We integrate computational analyses and cutting-edge experimental strategies to uncover the molecular, cellular and physiological mechanisms underlying genetic associations with cardiovascular disease.
+Learn more on the Team’s website.

 Selected Recent Publications